Quick Answer

 - Beta 1.0 still carries unsystematic risk; it just moves with the market on average.

 - The median ignores actual values (only position matters); the mean is skewed by outliers.
-If a distribution has no repeating value, there is no mode.
+A data set can have no mode, one mode, or multiple modes.

 - P/E is meaningless with negative earnings; a high P/E can reflect justified growth, a low P/E legitimate concern.
 Always compare to peers.